August 8, 2025

 Firstly, it is important to set a clear goal before creating an email sequence.
 This will also help you craft content that is relevant to your audience.
 For instance, if you want to bring customers back to your ecommerce site, you will need to write re-engagement email sequences.
 Ensure the goal is clear and specific to make the most out of your email sequence.

-Pay attention to your subject lines
+Pay attention to your subject lines.

-Email sequences are effective but you need to get people to open your email.
+Email sequences are effective, but you need to get people to open your email.
 This is where email subject lines come in.

 Your subject line can largely determine the success or failure of your email sequence.
-With so many emails coming into your customer's inboxes, you need to entice customers to open your email.
+With so many emails coming into your customers' inboxes, you need to entice customers to open your email.
 You can use A/B testing to try out different subject lines to find out which ones have a higher open rate.

 Add valuable content